PaddlePaddle/Paddle.js/packages/paddlejs-converter/README.md

 --sliceDataSize |Shard size (in KB) of each weight file.
 Default size is 4096.

 ## 3. Other information
-If the model format is `tensorflow / Cafe / onnx` to be converted, there is [X2Paddle](https://github.com/PaddlePaddle/X2Paddle) tool in PaddlePaddle program to convert other format model to fluid model, and then you can use paddlejs-converter to get a Paddle.js model.
+If the model to be converted is in `tensorflow / Cafe / onnx` format, there is [X2Paddle](https://github.com/PaddlePaddle/X2Paddle) tool in PaddlePaddle program for converting other models with different formats to fluid model, and then you can use paddlejs-converter to get a Paddle.js model.